jackmcc08/battles-flora-jack/README.md

 - [x] Locate the form data for `POST` requests
   - At the bottom - will be part of the header?

+# 16 Testing with an Automated Browser and Capybara

+- [x] Make sure you have installed Firefox browser on your machine (you can use `brew cask install firefox` if you haven't).
+- [x] List `capybara` and `selenium-webdriver` in a Gemfile.
+- [x] make sure bundle install works - you may need to manually install Xcode if you haven't already.
+- [x] install Firefox GeckoDriver, `brew install geckodriver`.
+If Firefox does not work for you after installing GeckoDriver, it is also possible to use [gem 'chromedriver-helper'](https://github.com/flavorjones/chromedriver-helper).
+- [x] Open up *PRY* and require both `capybara/dsl` and `selenium-webdriver`.
+- [x] Within the REPL, `$ include Capybara::DSL`.
+- [x] [Set Capybara's default driver](https://github.com/jnicklas/capybara#selecting-the-driver) to be selenium.
+- [x] Use Capybara's `visit` command to take the automated browser to [http://capybaraworkout.herokuapp.com/](http://capybaraworkout.herokuapp.com/), and use the `click_link` command to click 'Start Workout!'
+- [x] Refer to a [Capybara cheat sheet](https://thoughtbot.com/upcase/test-driven-rails-resources/capybara.pdf) and complete the Capybara workout.
+- [x] Explain to your pair partner what jobs `capybara` and `selenium-webdriver` do.